sandeepb20/6w6l_project/README.md

 - [Som Tambe](https://github.com/SomTambe)
 - [Atharv Singh Patlan](https://github.com/AthaSSiN)
 -
-This is a summer project project on getting insights into various programming languages and understanding the different paradigms of programming.
+This is a summer project on getting insights into various programming languages and understanding the different paradigms of programming.

 *****************************
 ## *General Concepts*